National Invitation Tournament: Reputation

-For other teams, however, the NIT is perceived as a step up in a program climbing from mediocrity or obscurity, and the response is more enthusiastic.
+For other teams, however, the NIT is perceived as a step up, helping programs progress from mediocrity or obscurity to prominence, and the response is more enthusiastic.
 For example, at the University of Tulsa, which won the NIT in 1981 and 2001, the Golden Hurricane's NIT "championship tradition" is viewed with pride and as a "lure" for players to join the program.
 The University of Connecticut also regards the NIT as the beginning of its success.
-The NIT is also held in generally higher regard than the three newer tournaments that have debuted since 2008 (the current College Basketball Invitational and The Basketball Classic, plus the Vegas 16, which folded after only one edition); St. Bonaventure, a school that has a policy of refusing to play in those newer tournaments, still accepts bids to the NIT if invited.
+The NIT is also held in generally higher regard than the newer tournaments that have debuted since 2008 (the College Basketball Invitational, and CollegeInsider.com Postseason Tournament, plus The Basketball Classic and the Vegas 16, which both folded after only one edition), however some teams are opting for the more recent College Basketball Crown.
+St. Bonaventure, a school that, since 2014, has a policy of refusing to play in those newer tournaments, still accepted bids to the NIT, if invited.
+In 2024, St. Bonaventure declined an NIT invitation despite head coach Mark Schmidt indicating he wanted his team to play in the NIT.
+Five days later, athletic director Joe Manhertz resigned amidst controversy regarding the opt-out decision.

+St. Bonaventure was not alone in declining an NIT bid, but only Memphis accompanied them as a non-power conference team.
+Most schools rejecting an invitation consisted of teams from major conferences, including two teams among the first four out in Oklahoma and Pitt.

 The NIT Season Tip-Off carries none of the postseason tournament's stigma and is one of many popular season-opening tournaments held every year around the country (alongside events such as the Maui Invitational and the now-defunct Great Alaska Shootout).